A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

 Multiple parallel walks are used in the MCMC literature \cite{mcmc-book} to improve convergence.
-Intuitively, if we only have one walk, we might run into a scenario where it is trapped in a certain region while exploring the graph and that may lead to erroneous diagnosis of convergence.
-Having multiple parallel chains reduces the probability of this happening and allows for more accurate convergence diagnostics.\footnote{We note that the advantage of multiple random walks is achieved when there is no fixed budget in the number of samples that would lead to many short chains; this is true in our case.} An additional advantage of multiple parallel walks, from an implementation point of view, is that it is amenable to parallel implementation from different machines or different threads in the same machine.
-Some coordination is then required to increase efficiency by not downloading information about nodes that have already been visited by independent walks.
+Intuitively, if we only have one walk, the walk may get trapped in cluster while exploring the graph, which may lead to erroneous diagnosis of convergence.
+Having multiple parallel walks reduces the probability of this happening and allows for more accurate convergence diagnostics.
+An additional advantage of multiple parallel walks, from an implementation point of view, is that it is amenable to parallel implementation from different machines or different threads in the same machine.

-Our proposed crawling technique consists of several parallel MHRW walks.
-Each walk starts from a different node in $V_0 \subset V$, $|V_0|\geq 1$ ($|V_0|=28$ in our case) and proceeds independently of the others.
-The initial nodes $V_0$ are randomly chosen in different networks.
-For a fair comparison, we compare our approach (multiple MHRWs) to multiple RWs and multiple BFSs, all starting from the same set of initial nodes $V_0$.